tazama-lf/docs/Guides/drawio-guide.md

 This guide will take you through the steps to embed a Draw.io diagram into a markdown file.

-For the purposes of this guide, I am using a folder \\\GitHub\docs which you can copy by cloning the `docs` repository to a github folder in your local environment
+For the purposes of this guide, I am using a folder \\\GitHub\docs which you can copy by cloning the `docs` repository to a GitHub folder in your local environment

 ![draw.io clone docs repo](../images/draw.io-clone-docs-repo.png).